Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Sample Types Serum, Plasma, Saliva, Urine, Tissue Culture, Respiratory Vapor, Hair, Fecal Extracts

 - Standard Curve

 The Cortisol ELISA Kit quantitatively measures cortisol in saliva, urine, serum, plasma, dried fecal extracts, and tissue culture media samples.
+The Cortisol ELISA Kit is a competitive ELISA with a run time of 1.5 hours.
 Please read the complete kit insert for more information before performing this assay.